- Religion and Philosophy»

 rejoice in Christ Jesus, and have no confidence in the flesh,

 We can see from these examples that insecurity, depending on how we deal with it, and pride, go hand in hand, and that there is only one cure for that insecurity, that being faith and confidence in God and not our self and flesh, and an esteem that is built from the love He has for us alone.

-Building our security based upon peer acceptance, public opinion, or the way we look is building a house, and life, on sand, which will inevitably fall and will have far reaching consequences for future generations.
+Building our security-based upon peer acceptance, public opinion, or the way we look is building a house, and life, on the sand, which will inevitably fall and will have far reaching consequences for future generations.
 Building our esteem through a humble relationship with our creator is building our house and life on the rock that will stand through to eternity.

 © 2010 Tamarajo